purplecake13/MSc-_Thesis_2951140/README.md

 - R: ConQuR, MMUPHin, ANCOM-BC2, MaAsLin2, ComplexHeatmap.
 - Python (local): scikit-learn, SHAP, pandas — see `environment/environment.yml`.

-## Limitations

-See the thesis Discussion/Limitations section for the full treatment.
-In brief: mixed-platform design (no shotgun-shotgun AD comparison possible), cross-sectional data, potential medication confounding, and the inherent assumptions of batch-correction methods across sequencing platforms.

 ## Contact

 Questions about this code can be directed to aishwarya13p@gmail.com or raised as a GitHub issue on this repository.